-In some states, transfer on death deeds provide an easy way to transfer real estate or motor vehicles outside the decedent’s estate.
-Unfortunately, New York does not allow its residents to execute transfer on death deeds for New York property.
+In some states, transfer on death deeds provides an easy way to transfer real estate or motor vehicles outside the decedent’s estate.
+Unfortunately, New York does not allow its residents to execute a transfer on death deeds for New York property.

 The New York State Department of Motor Vehicles does, under limited circumstances, allow the transfer of a vehicle to a surviving spouse or child by affidavit.
 But this is done by the survivor after the owner’s death.